 If you’re unsure whether a charity is qualified, the IRS has a tool you can use to check its status.
 Keep in mind that this tax-minimizing tactic only works for IRAs; you can’t use this strategy to donate RMDs from a 401(k).

-3. Minimize RMD Taxes With a Roth Conversion
+3. Make a Roth Conversion

-Your brokerage can help with a conversion, but you should keep in mind that converting a traditional IRA to a Roth IRA doesn’t mean you can escape taxes completely.
-You’ll owe ordinary income tax on any assets that you roll over.
+Keep in mind, however, that converting a traditional IRA to a Roth IRA doesn’t mean you can escape taxes completely.
+You’ll still owe ordinary income tax on any assets that you roll over.
 That could mean a large tax bill for the year you complete the conversion.
+The benefit is that you wouldn’t have to take RMDs starting at age 73, so it may be a worthwhile trade-off.

 4. Consider an Annuity

-Annuities can provide you with a guaranteed stream of income in retirement.
+Annuities can provide a guaranteed stream of income in retirement.
 When you purchase an annuity, you’re purchasing an insurance contract.
 You pay premiums to the annuity company, which then makes payments to you at a later date.

 Qualified longevity annuity contracts (QLACs) are one possibility for deferring RMD taxes.
 You can use the money from your 401(k) or IRA to purchase the annuity, omitting that amount from your required minimum distribution calculations.
-The maximum amount you can contribute to a QLAC in 2025 is $210,000.
+The maximum amount you can contribute to a QLAC in 2026 is $210,000.

 If you’re interested in a QLAC, it’s important to understand what you’ll pay and what your returns will look like.
 It’s also helpful to carefully research annuity company ratings.
 Choosing an annuity company that has questionable financials, for example, could backfire if the company isn’t able to make your annuity payments back to you when the time comes.
-This is something else you may want to discuss with your financial advisor if you’re unsure where an annuity might fit into your financial plan.

 Bottom Line